-Samsung Galaxy S20 vs Galaxy S10: What You Need to Know
+Samsung Galaxy S20 vs Galaxy S10: Which One to Buy?

 Another thing you’ll notice right away is the camera cutout at the top middle of the phone.
 This is a small circle physically cut out of the screen for the front camera, instead of adding a notch like Apple or Google.

-Some love it, some hate it, but this year it’s smaller, less noticeable, and in the center instead of off to the side where the clock usually is.
-Notifications will work around the center cutout, so don’t worry about that.
+Some love it, some hate it, but this year it’s smaller, less noticeable, and in the center instead of off to the side like the Galaxy S10 shown above.
+Samsung had to move the clock and date last year to make room, but this year that isn’t a problem with the camera in the middle.

-Additionally, the Galaxy S20 will still have an ultrasonic fingerprint sensor inside the screen, only this will be an upgraded model that works anywhere on the bottom half of the display.
-The Galaxy S10 had the first ultrasonic sensor, which wasn’t very accurate and only works in one spot.

 Then, the last aspect of the design is something most people will be happy to hear.
-Rumors suggest the Galaxy S20 screen won’t be quite as curved as the Galaxy S10 and Note 10 lineup, and almost flat.
-This change will likely make the phone more durable, prevent accidental screen touches, and help with accessories like screen protectors and cases.
+The Galaxy S20 screen isn’t as curved as the Galaxy S10 and Note 10 lineup.
+It’s actually almost flat.
+This change makes the phone more durable, prevents accidental screen touches, and will help with accessories like screen protectors and cases.

 Galaxy S20 vs Galaxy S10: Cameras